5 Common Mistakes When Buying an Ice Hockey Stick

 - Standard grip

-➡️ You should adapt to the stick – not the other way around.
+➡️ You adapt to the stick – not the other way around.

 - Flex